-- The race equipment is to be checked visually. - If the zipper of a race shoe breaks after the official controls at the start, the race shoes may be exchanged.
-The athlete, however, must start within the given start period no extra time is granted.
-The change must be reported to the TD in order for it to be inspected at the finish.
+- The race equipment is to be checked visually. - If problems with the race equipment occur during or after the official inspections at the start, the equipment can be exchanged.
+The start is not delayed for this exchange, it must occur within the given time.
+This procedure must be reported to the TD for inspection at the finish